OutSystems/docs-product/src/deliver-mobile/generate-and-distribute-your-mobile-app/generate-and-distribute-your-mobile-app-for-development-tests.md

 To use Service Studio, do the following:

 1. Go to the app detail screen of the mobile application for which you want to generate the mobile application package.
-Open the [Native Platforms](<intro.md#configure-and-generate-a-mobile-app-package-in-service-studio>) tab.
+Open the [Distribute](<intro.md#configure-and-generate-a-mobile-app-package-in-service-studio>) tab and check out the section **Native Platforms**.
 1. Click on the **Configure iOS App** button or the iOS cog icon button if you've already generated a previous iOS app.
 1. In the  **Build type** dropdown, select the `Development` option.
 1. Keep the default app identifier assigned by the platform or write your own (matching reverse domain name notation, for example, `com.domain.appname`).
 You have to register the same app identifier in your Apple Developer Account.